California's Guide to Conditional Use Permit

 • Drainage Study

-How the Strom Permit Facilitates CUP Approval
+How the Strom Entitlement Permitting PM Facilitates CUP Approval

 The variation in requirements across California’s 482 cities and 58 counties creates complexity that challenges even experienced developers.
 Relying on internet research or informal phone inquiries often leads to incomplete applications, processing delays, and preventable denials.